spirtskhalava/nodejs-p2p-chat/README.md

 # P2P-Chat
 This is a chat application based on P2P network with no-one tracking the messages in between.
 It is a fully secured as one else can view the messages between a peer connection.
-This is built on npm modules mostly written by mafintosh.
+This is built on npm modules mostly written by me.

 ###Usage:
 For user one to open the connection